International Offer Holder Hub

 Helping prepare you for your studies

 To help you prepare for your studies during the COVID-19 pandemic, we have introduced some new policies to support you on your journey to Salford.
-This includes making sure your tuition fee deposit is secure, new online English language tests for entry onto our courses, and support in meeting your academic requirements.
+This includes making sure your tuition fee deposit is secure, support during any self-isolation you might need to do on arrival in the UK and more.

 All of the latest information and answers to your frequently asked questions about COVID-19 can be found on the web page below.
-So please keep checking it regularly and we will contact you when we have further updates.
+So please keep checking it regularly and we will contact you when we have important updates you need to know.

 Do you want to learn more about UK culture and higher education?